jshear95/ArmaTerminal/README.txt

 	-Typing '<' in the terminal or in STEED will prevent any text after the '<' from being displayed unless followed by 'br/>'.
 This is believed to be a limitation of the engine with the display method I am using.
 	-The text will truncate after a certain length is reached (over 2000 characters, possibly as far out as 5000).
 The text is still processed just not rendered.
 Pressing Control + X in the terminal, will wipe all previous lines so new text will be rendered for the time being.
 	-Key modifiers (control and shift) sometimes don't register when pressed.
 This is an engine limitation.
 If I find a better solution, I will fix it, but just be persistent for now.
+	-Home and end functions in steed are not optimized, game can pause (for a really long time) when used on large files -Cannot create files with more than 1 space (parsing error) -Tabs in steed change to 1 space when cursor is highlighting any space on the tab

 _____________________________________________________

 6.Change Log